Click icon for Profile Link and Login

 2. Associations or organizations may submit only one (1) grant application for the parent organization.
-However, sub‐groups within larger association, such as Chapters, Locals, Divisions, etc., may also submit one application per each sub‐group.
+However, sub‐groups within the larger association, such as Chapters, Locals, Divisions, etc., may also submit one application per each sub‐group.
 Individuals and non‐fire groups are only allowed to submit a single application.

 3. Any and all surplus or unexpended grant funds MUST be returned to the IFCA.
 Failure to do so will result in the loss of consideration for additional grants for a period of five years from the year of the initial grant.
-In special circumstances the FFLP Committee may extend a grant usage period if asked to do so in writing by the grant recipient and there are extenuating circumstances
+In special circumstances, the FFLP Committee may extend a grant usage period if asked to do so in writing by the grant recipient, and there are extenuating circumstances

 4. Failure to submit the required “closing report” by the end of the grant usage period will result in the loss of consideration for additional grants for a period of five years from the year of the initial grant.
-NEW: Grant checks not cashed within 60 days of check issuance will be cancelled.
+NEW: Grant checks not cashed within 60 days of check issuance will be canceled.

 5. All applicants must enter their Federal Tax ID number (if they have one) or the Applicant’s SSN in the space provided on the application form.
 (This information will be kept strictly confidential and is for IFCA accountant information purposes only.)

 6. Grant awards for commonly requested electronic equipment, specifically laptop computers or LCD projectors, are typically “capped” at a set amount based on the current common price for a basic version of that equipment.
-(In 2016 that amount was about $500.)

-9. If you have a surplus of money from a grant, the grant recipient may contact the IFCA offices with a request to use the balance, or a portion thereof, for another “related” item if you wish to do so.
+10. If you have a surplus of money from a grant, the grant recipient may contact the IFCA offices with a request to use the balance, or a portion thereof, for another “related” item if you wish to do so.
 Such requests must be in writing (email is acceptable) and must state the grant number, circumstances, with justification, for the re‐allocation of the funds.
 The FFLP Committee will be consulted to review and approve such requests.

-10. No grants will be “automatically” renewable.
+11. No grants will be “automatically” renewable.
 A new grant request is required for each grant period (annually) and a separate application must be submitted each year.

-12. If requesting funds for materials or equipment (i.e., laptops, DVD’s, pamphlets, signs, costumes, etc.) you should submit a product information sheet on the product(s) with the cost of it, or, a written estimate of the total cost from the vendor for the product.
+13. If requesting funds for materials or equipment (i.e., laptops, DVD’s, pamphlets, signs, costumes, etc.) you should submit a product information sheet on the product(s) with the cost of it, or, a written estimate of the total cost from the vendor for the product.
 If there is tax, shipping, set‐up or handling costs to obtain or prep the product for use, those costs may be included in the grant request, but they must also be shown and itemized on the estimate.
 Administrative costs are not eligible for funding.

-13. All grant request amounts need to be rounded off to a whole dollar amount.
+14. All grant request amounts need to be rounded off to a whole dollar amount.

-14. From time to time a special or urgent grant need may arise outside of the normal application period.
+15. From time to time a special or urgent grant need may arise outside of the normal application period.
 If you feel you qualify, you may submit a grant application form to the IFCA offices at any time with an accompanying letter of circumstances stating “why” the special request grant should be funded and the reason for the urgency.
 This will be forwarded to the FFLP Grant Review Committee for consideration and they will render a decision whether to fund it or not.

-16. If the Applicant is a past recipient of a FFLP grant you should check “Yes” on the form.
+17. If the Applicant is a past recipient of a FFLP grant you should check “Yes” on the form.
 If the Applicant has never received a FFLP grant, you should check “No” on the form.
 First‐time grant applicants will be given a priority consideration.

-Remember, your 2017 Grant Application must be submitted electronically and received by the IFCA on or before the deadline of June 23rd, 2017.
+Remember, your 2024 Grant Application must be submitted electronically and received by the IFCA on or before the deadline of June 28, 2024.

 For questions contact: